braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/content_cards/best_practices.md

 {% endtabs %}

 ### Message Center
-Content Cards can be used in a message center format, where each message is its own Content Card.
-Each Content Card contains additional key-value pairs to power on-click UI/UX.
+Content Cards can be used in a message center format where each message is its own Content Card.
+Each Content Card contains additional key-value pairs that power on-click UI/UX.
 {% tabs %}
 {% tab Video %}